-First of all we can show them that problems can never uproot them when they realise what’s truly important in their lives.
-The image of the tree above depicts the concept of grounding their values and the mindmapping procedure below shows how their understanding can be enriched through multiple perspectives.
+First of all, we can show them that problems can never uproot them when they realize what’s truly important in their lives.
+The image of the tree above depicts the concept of grounding their values and the mind mapping procedure below shows how their understanding can be enriched through multiple perspectives.

 Students build upon the branches and associations to create their own visions of what pro-activity can mean in their lives.